Aries (album): Background and recording

 In 1991 Miguel released his eighth studio album, Romance, a collection of classic boleros, the oldest of which originated in the 1940s.
 The album, which was produced by Armando Manzanero and arranged by Bebu Silvetti, was a commercial success in Latin America and sold over seven million copies worldwide.
 It revived interest in the bolero genre and was the first record by a Spanish-speaking artist to be certified gold in Brazil, Taiwan, and the United States.
 In spite of the album's success, Miguel did not want to release a follow-up record that was similar to Romance.
 When asked why he chose not to record more boleros, he replied "I wanted to try my music, just forgetting a little bit about those boleros that everyone knows".
 He began working with the composers for the album a year before recording in a studio in 1992; in Miguel's words, he wanted to "discuss the works, the themes, and melodies; ...
 The creation of an album has to be part of me or else I would not be able to interpret it, or sing in it".

 On 24 August 1992, Mexican newspaper El Siglo de Torreón reported that Miguel had begun collaborating with David Foster and Juan Carlos Calderón on some compositions, along with English-speaking composers, and selecting cover versions for the album.
 He also received assistance from Cuban composer Rudy Pérez and Dominican singer-songwriter Juan Luis Guerra with the songwriting.
 Recording began on 4 July 1992.
 Miguel had difficulty finding a suitable producer for the record; he initially worked with American audio engineer Bruce Swedien, but decided to re-record the whole album after disagreements with Swedien's direction.
 Unable to find a producer, he decided to co-produce the album with his long-time associate Kiko Cibrian.
 Recording the album took almost a year and was affected by several complications, including its high budget of over US$1.5 million, his father's death, and an appendectomy.
 Miguel announced that the name of the album would be Aries during a presentation at the 1993 Festival Acapulco.
 About the naming of the album he said, "This album expresses my personal self.
 I had a lot to do.
-I produced everything and wanted to have a lot of fun, take what I like, and what better than the zodiacal sign representing what one is."
+I produced everything and wanted to have a lot of fun, take what I like, and what better than the zodiac sign representing what one is."